Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

   * Campaigns must be setup with a campaign type of **ExternalOnly**.
   * Campaigns need to be have either the **Signal AI** product feature or at least one Voice Signal enabled.
 This will enable transcription service on the submitted call.

+.. raw:: html

     If any of these settings are misconfigured you'll see error message similar to the examples below.
-*Please contact the Invoca support team at questions@invoca.com for setup assistance.*
+    <i>Please submit a case via the
+    <a href="https://community.invoca.com/t5/crmsupport/page">Community Case Portal</a> for setup assistance.</i>
+    <br /><br />

 **Response (403 Forbidden):**